KamenSentai/template/README.md

 ## Features

+- Live reloading with Google Chrome on save
+- Compiling languages
-- Compile PUG to HTML
+  - Conversion of PUG to HTML
+    - Possibility to set HTML as default or any other HTML preprocessor but additionnal modules are required
-- Compile STYLUS to CSS
+  - Conversion of STYLUS to CSS
+    - Possibility to set CSS as default or any other CSS preprocessor but additionnal modules are required
-- Compile ES6 to ES5
+  - Conversion of ES6 to ES5
+    - Possibility to set ES5 as default or any other JS preprocessor but additionnal modules are required
-- Minify HTML
+  - Minifying HTML
-- Minify CSS
+  - Minifying CSS
-- Minify JS
+  - Minifying JS
-- Minify images
-- Transfer all assets
+- Transfer of all assets
+  - Including audios, fonts, icons, images and videos
+  - Minifying images
+- Libraries included
-- Reset.css library
+  - reset.css
-- Font-awesome.css library
+  - font-awesome.css
-- Modernizr-custom.js library
+  - modernizr-custom.js
+- Several folders with different usages
   - config/ folder to edit any configuration
   - app/ folder to preview unminified files
   - dist/ folder to export final work
   - src/ folder to work in it
+- Tools
   - CSScomb
   - ESLint

 ## Setup